Camallera Sound Walk

 Arbor graffiti

 A few of us meander along the ribboned edge of the bay, the constant interruption of land by sea.
 We talk to no-one, we stand and watch the water.
-I feel sad and the waves sound melancholy too.
+I feel sad, and the waves sound melancholy too.
 Only the other day it was like satin, now the surface darkens and shifts as the wind messes it into mackerel patterns.
 Sand clouds rush past me in such a hurry, disintegrating as they haste towards Fife.
-Uncharacteristic ripples sweep out to Inchcolm island where the disappearing rainbow arcs (between real and unreal).
+Uncharacteristic ripples sweep out to Inchcolm island where the disappearing rainbow arcs overhead (between real and unreal).
 While I was there I had that golden luck and the rain never reached me, I who have hot sun on my calves.
 One by one, we stoop and pick what catches our eye.
 I chase dry seaweed as it billows across the beach.

 Inchcolm Island